 - X Path

-Selecting the right locators can be the different between a test script that is flexible and successful, and a brittle test that breaks on the slightest UI change.
+Selecting the right locators can be the difference between a test script that is flexible and successful, and a brittle test that breaks on the slightest UI change.
 If they are present, use unique Classes or IDs as Selenium locators, as they are less likely to change without someone on your QA or Dev team knowing.
 But locators like link text can change all the time – think about a dynamic button based on logged in state, or your marketing team running A/B tests.
 You can also use Xpath to navigate the webdriver, you can read more about Xpath to CSS conversion here.

 Communication Between QA, Developers, Marketers, and Designers is Key

 There are two aspects of collaborating with different teams that can make your Selenium testing a success: constant communication and instilling the importance of testing to every department.
 Instilling the importance of the QA process on your development team can save time and efficiency when building a testing framework.
 Make sure they know how important unique CSS selectors are to your testing efforts, and ask them to write semantic and human-friendly code.
-Having constant communication across teams can help QA plan for changes to the UI of a website or application mandated from Marketing or the Design team.
+Having constant communication across teams can help QA plan for changes to the UI of a website or application mandated by Marketing or the Design team.
 Having small conversations about the front-end aspect of your app decreases the chance of surprise UI changes that will go untested.

 Page Object Model.
 Use it.